SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/07-Lists-And-Keys.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Keys

 What is important to know is that we should give the elements of the collection **unique keys**.

-If we do not do that we will see a warning message in the browser.
+If we do not do that, we will see a warning message in the browser.

 Our application will be working and the data will be displayed successfully.

-Although this is not going to cause a problem it is not the way React works.
+Although this is not going to cause a problem, it is not the way React works.

 We should give **unique keys** to the elements inside the array.

-This way React can manage its state effectively by keeping track of any changes happening to any particular element in the collection.
+In this way, React can manage its state effectively by keeping track of any changes happening to any particular element in the collection.

 The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.